Better Call Saul: Development

-In April 2013, Better Call Saul was confirmed to be in development by Gilligan and Gould; the latter wrote the Breaking Bad episode that introduced the character.
+In April 2013, Better Call Saul was confirmed to be in development by Gilligan and Gould.
 In July 2013, before the second half of Breaking Bad's final season aired, Gilligan said he and Gould were still working out ideas for the spin-off, but a deal had not yet been made.
 Netflix was one of many interested distributors, but ultimately a deal was made between AMC and the Breaking Bad production company Sony Pictures Television.
-Gilligan and Gould began as co-showrunners, and Gilligan directed the pilot.
-Former Breaking Bad writers Thomas Schnauz and Gennifer Hutchison joined the writing staff, with Schnauz serving as co-executive producer and Hutchison as supervising producer.
-Also joining the initial writing staff were Bradley Paul and former Breaking Bad writer's assistant Gordon Smith.

 As Sony and AMC began to commit to a spinoff, Gilligan and Gould worked on what it would be about.
-They initially considered making it a half-hour show where Saul would see various clients – celebrities in guest roles – in his strip mall office, a format similar to Dr. Katz, Professional Therapist, but they had no idea how to write for this type of format, and fell back to planning for hour-long episodes.
-Since they had used this format with Breaking Bad, which Gilligan said was "25-percent humor, 75-percent drama", the two considered reversing that for Better Call Saul.
+They initially considered making it a half-hour show where Saul would see various clients – celebrities in guest roles – in his strip mall office, similarly to Dr. Katz, Professional Therapist, but they had no idea how to write for this type of format.
+They eventually fell back to planning for hour-long episodes.
+Gilligan described Breaking Bad as being "25-percent humor, 75-percent drama", and speculated that they would reverse that for Better Call Saul.
 While the intent was to add more humor, the show remained heavy with dramatic elements, with Odenkirk calling the first season "85 percent drama, 15 percent comedy."
+Gould would call the comedic element of Better Call Saul and its predecessor Breaking Bad the "secret sauce" to both series, saying that it made their dramatic elements stronger and vice versa.